goetting/ez-flux/README.md

 # Usage
 EZFlux expects a dictionary of state-namespaces with values and actions.
-The return value of actions will be Object.assigned to the values of the state-namespace.
+The returned Object of an action will be Object.assigned to the values of the state-namespace.

 ```JS
 import EZFlux from 'ez-flux';